john9francis/radiation-modeling/timeSpentPhase1.md

 - 7/25 4:40 pm 1 hr editing photon dose sim pt.
 2
 - 7/25 7:00 pm 30 min posting photon dose sim pt.
 2 vid
 - 7/26 3:40 pm 1 hr Learned about Bremsstralung...
 Decided to start my Geant4 app at the Bremsstralung because the bremsstralung photons created have a wide range of energies and it will be easier to start with electrons with the same energy than to start at the photons.
 - 7/26 4:45 pm 15 min learning about pointers in c++ and characteristic x-rays
+- 7/26 9:40 pm working on Geant4-Brems